erfinfeluzy/workshop-3scale/lab1-Integrate-api.md

    You should get a auth error since Basic plan is unable to call types method.
 8. Register developer - Premium plan.
    Register developer with Premium plan, same procedure with step #6.
 Note the user key.
-9. Call API through API Gateway with Basic application plan.
+9. Call API through API Gateway with Premium application plan.
    Call vocabularies and types methods with user key from Premium plan, you should be able to call both.